NiklasEi/bevy_game_template/README.md

  1. Replace `build/windows/icon.ico` (used for windows executable and as favicon for the web-builds)
  2. Replace `build/macos/icon_1024x1024.png` with a `1024` times `1024` pixel png icon and run `create_icns.sh` (make sure to run the script inside the `macos` directory) - _Warning: sadly this seems to require a mac..._

+### Deploy web build to GitHub pages
+ 1. Activate [GitHub pages](https://pages.github.com/) for your repository
+    1. Source from the `gh-pages` branch
+ 2. Trigger the `deploy-github-page` workflow
+ 3. After a few minutes your game is live at `http://username.github.io/repository`

 # Getting started with Bevy

 You should check out the Bevy website for [links to resources][bevy-learn] and the [Bevy Cheat Book] for a bunch of helpful documentation and examples.
 I can also recommend the [official Bevy Discord server][bevy-discord] to keep up to date with the development and get feedback + help from other Bevy users.